jkoschma/genexplain-platform/docs/source/Editing_diagrams.md

 ![](media/4899d21c99da5089c57551ea1751893d.emf)

-.

 Further editing of diagrams includes mapping available expression data on the molecules and adding interactions around the selected molecules.
-For details on these two functions please refer to the sections 21.3 “Expression mapping”, and 21.4, “Graph search”.
+For details on these two functions please refer to “Expression mapping” and  “Graph search”.